Mary Travers: Legacy

-A memorial service for Travers was held on November 9, 2009, at Riverside Church In New York City.
+Travers's memorial service was held on November 9, 2009, at Riverside Church in New York City.
 The four-hour service, on what would have been her 73rd birthday, was attended by a capacity crowd.
 Two of the many reflections shared at the service speak to the impact of Mary Travers' work and the significance of her legacy.
 Feminist Gloria Steinem commented that with her poise and conviction as a performer, Travers "seemed to us to be a free woman, and that helped us to be free."
 Theodore Bikel, folk singer and co-founder of the Newport Folk Festival, mused on her roles as political activist and glamorous pop-music touchstone: “There were other people besides Mary who taught us that dissent was right and dissent was just,” he said.
 “But only Mary taught us that dissent was also beautiful.”